-You must do a POR with an IOCDS that includes and establishes the MCS LPAR on the SACF CPC before this new capability can be used.
-After this "last" POR is done on the SACF CPC, then all subsequent I/O changes can be done dynamically.
+When this "last" POR is done on the SACF CPC (IBM z14 only), then all later dynamic I/O changes can be done dynamically.

-The MCS HCD appliance LPAR on z14 and z15 systems is driven by an updated HCD/HCM running in an z/OS LPAR on a remote IBM Z (Driver Level 35 or newer) system, as shown on Figure 9-18.
+The firmware appliance LPAR on a supported system is driven by an updated HCD running in z/OS LPAR on a remote IBM Z (Driver Level 36 or newer), as shown on Figure 9-18.

-Figure 9-18 Dynamic I/O for a stand-alone CF
+Figure 9-18 Dynamic I/O for a Stand-alone Coupling Facility